 La Graciosa.
 This island is often called ”the eight island”.
 It takes about 25 minutes to get from Orzola to La Graciosa.
 There you can spend a whole day, biking and visiting the beach.
 We had a great time when we went with Lineas Romero to visit this unique island!

 Table of Contents

-La Graciosa – An easy to reach island
+La Graciosa – An easy-to-reach island

-The small town of Orzola in Lanzarote is worth a visit by its own.
-But the main reason to why so many people come here is the island La Graciosa.
+The small town of Orzola in Lanzarote is worth a visit on its own.
+But the main reason so many people come here is the island La Graciosa.
 This is the place where the ferry leaves for this beautiful island.
 Don’t be fooled in believing that this island is “same same” compared to Lanzarote.
 This is a unique place that has a lot to offer.
 The name La Graciosa means “The Pleasant one” and there are only about 700 people that live on the island.

-And at the same time, we want to let you know that Orzola is a great town and that you should make sure to check it out to and not just go there for the ferry to La Graciosa.
+And at the same time, we want to let you know that Orzola is a great town and that you should make sure to check it out and not just go there for the ferry to La Graciosa.
 In Orzola, we found an amazing beach where we ended up staying for a couple of nights.
 So make sure to take a look at this town too, even if we all know that the goal is to get over to the island that is just 25 minutes away.

 Lineas Romero will get you there

 A roundtrip ticket will set you back 20 euros.
 The ferry leaves several times a day but we recommend you take one of the first ferries out there.
 You can’t bring your car to La Graciosa.
 Only a few cars are allowed on the island and they are mostly taxis that can take you to the beach in case you can’t walk or ride a bike (or if you don’t feel like getting the exercise).